 Schwab Learning Center

 Stanford, CA 94305

-The Schwab Learning Center currently provides free services to undergraduate and graduate students, post-doctoral candidates, alumni, faculty, and staff.
+The Schwab Learning Center currently provides free services to undergraduate and graduate students, alumni, faculty, and staff.
 Please register here to start the process.

 Your first meeting with your Learning Specialist will last approximately 90 minutes.
 During this meeting, you will complete a Schwab Learning Center Personal Learning Profile, which remains confidential and helps us explore how you're taking in new information, processing it, storing it, and recalling it later.
 The PLP is a reflection of your metacognitive history, current strategies, and future goals.
 We will use the PLP to enrich your self-awareness and sketch routes to your desired outcomes using practical tools and research-based techniques.
 We call this process neuro-teaching.
 It is entirely customized, and it's part of what makes the SLC so unique.

 A Learning Specialist partners with you as you navigate the rigorous demands of your program and build cognitive self-awareness.
 You might think of your Learning Specialist as a coach for lifelong learning.
 Your Learning Specialist can help you define your answers to these questions

 How can I leverage technology to make my life and learning easier?

 How can I collaborate with others on campus to get the information or support I need?

 How can I get in the driver's seat when it comes to my learning?